This is where all 50 states stand on reopening - KVIA

 Gov. Kay Ivey issued a stay-at-home order set to expire on April 30.

 Lt.
 Gov. Will Ainsworth announced the formation of a task force to reopen the state’s economy.
-A plan will be presented to Ivey by April 17, he said.

-“We have an emergency small business task force and we have a subcommittee that’s going to have recommendations … that’s going to look at all of the nonessential businesses plus any business that’s been impacted, talking about how we can get them back open for business May 1st,” Ainsworth said.

-The state will find the best way to ease restrictions on restaurants and stores while continuing to incorporate social distancing needs.
+It is scheduled to report its suggestions to the governor on April 22.

+Ivey said April 14 she intends to work with other states and the Trump administration, but that “what works in Alabama works in Alabama.”

-When the economy starts to open up, Ivey said during a press briefing it will be a slow process over time, “segment by segment or region by region.”
+When the economy starts to reopen, Ivey said during a press briefing it will be a slow process over time, “segment by segment or region by region.”

 Alaska

-Gov. Mike Dunleavy ordered its residents to stay at home unless absolutely necessary, starting March 28, and will remain in effect until rescinded.
+Gov. Mike Dunleavy has ordered residents to stay at home until April 21.

+Dunleavy has said that Alaskans can again schedule elective surgeries for on or after May 4 and visit their doctors for non-urgent needs.

 Arizona

-Gov. Doug Ducey issued a stay-at-home order which will expire on April 30 unless extended.
+Gov. Doug Ducey issued a stay-at-home order that will expire on April 30.

 The governor emphasized the importance of maintaining social distancing and continuing to make “responsible choices.”